Configuring a text label in a layout cell or header

 When creating a control that supports you can use a combination of numbers, letters, and underscores, or click the Generate ID button to create a unique ID.
 The attribute data-test-id is then generated for the selected element.

-After the test ID has been generated, you can view your Test ID in HTML or display it in the Enabling run-time branching and editing panel.
+After the test ID has been generated, you can view your Test ID in HTML or display it in the Live UI panel.
 You also have the option to have all controls that support Test IDs in a ruleset updated in bulk.

 The Test ID is available to access groups that include the PegaRULES:TestID privilege.
 To disable Test ID, remove the PegaRULES:TestID from the access group.